mshalimay/Awesome-Reason-Act-LLMs-LMMs/README.md

 This repo provides a list of papers and other for researchers interested in enhancing the performance of Large Language and Multimodal models (LLMMs) on tasks that require "reasoning" and "decision-making" - as perceived by humans.
 This includes techniques aimed at static problems (e.g.: Math Q&A answering, static planning for BlocksWorld), as well as multi-step problems with environment interactions (e.g.: Web/GUI navigation; Embodied AI & Robotics).

-The emphasis is on **inference-time techniques**, but some papers involving training have been included as well.
+The focus for now is on **inference-time techniques**.
+Nonetheless, some papers involving training were included as well.
+For example: papers involving training for CoT; training Critiques / reward models; PPO for web navigation.

 **NOTES**
 - This repo is **under construction**.